pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

     data_dir = os.path.join(main_dir, "data")

 First, we import the standard "os" python module.
-This allow us to do things like create platform independent file paths.
+This allows us to do things like create platform independent file paths.

 In the next line, we import the pygame package.
 In our case, we import